matt6886/learning_notes/notes/TypeScript.md

 **What is tuple?**

-> Tuple is similar to array, we can't change the type to another type, but we can in array.
+> Tuple is similar to array, but it's more strict than array, we can't change the type to another type, but we can do in array.

 We will also use the square bracket to define a tuple type, but we need to specify every type in the square bracket.